equinix/metal-cli/docs/metal_vrf_create.md

   -m, --metro string         The UUID (or metro code) for the Metro in which to create this Virtual Routing and Forwarding -n, --name string          Name of the Virtual Routing and Forwarding -p, --project-id string    The project's UUID.
 This flag is required, unless specified in the config created by metal init or set as METAL_PROJECT_ID environment variable.
-  -t, --tags strings         Adds or updates the tags for the connection --tags="tag1,tag2".
+  -t, --tags strings         Adds the tags for the virtual-circuit --tags "tag1,tag2" OR --tags "tag1" --tags "tag2"
 ```

 ### Options inherited from parent commands